System Design Space

 easy

-Introductory map of ML Engineering: metrics, data, training, serving, platform ownership, and production operations around models.
+Introductory map of ML Engineering: connecting model quality to error cost, release, serving, platform ownership, and production operations.

 ML Engineering begins when a model stops being a research artifact and becomes a production service with cost, latency, and ownership boundaries.